Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - code: UnSupportedPatchProperties
     from: policyAssignments.json
     reason: The location property represents the user-assigned identity location and is changeable for policy assignments
+  - code: PathContainsResourceType
+    from: policyAssignments.json
+    reason: The policy assignment id does contain the resource type

 ```